JoshRobertsZA/ABC-Retail/README.md

 ---

-## 🧾 How to Download and Open the Chatbot
+## 🧾 How to Download and Open the POE

 ### Step 1: Download the Project from GitHub